SyedMoiz1/PR-Review-Agent/README.md

 Most LLM code review tools operate on the diff alone.
 This agent retrieves semantically relevant context from the full codebase before generating comments — so it can flag inconsistencies with existing patterns, not just surface-level issues in the changed lines.

-Built in 12 days.
 Eval harness ships with 15 labelled PR fixtures and RAGAS scores tracked on every run.

 ---